hmgu-itg/peakplotter/README.md

 ## Install

-Install the prerequisites below.

-Clone the repository and install using `pip`.
+After installing the prerequisites (see below), clone the repository and install using `pip`.
 ```bash
 git clone https://github.com/hmgu-itg/peakplotter.git